8 best electronic signature software in 2026 (Tested & Compared)

 6. Scrive

-Scrive specializes in secure electronic signatures and digital identity verification, making it a top choice for businesses in highly regulated industries like finance, healthcare, and legal.
+Scrive specializes in secure electronic signatures and digital identity verification.

-Its advanced authentication methods ensure compliance with strict electronic signature regulations.
+It’s a top choice for businesses in regulated industries like finance and healthcare.
+Its advanced authentication methods ensure compliance with strict regulations.

 Why choose Scrive?